skramm/spaghetti/docs/spaghetti_manual.md

 At runtime, it is still the user-code responsability to call some member function, but this time it will/may be considered later.<br>
 Recall, with the other triggering member function `processEvent()`, the processing takes place immediately: the FSM will check if that event is allowed on the current state, and will switch to the next state according to the transition matrix.<br>
-Here, we just notify the FSM that some inner event happened, and that it "might" be useful later, when on some other state.
+With Inner Events, we just notify the FSM that some inner event happened, and that it "might" be useful later, when on some other state.
 This is done by a call to `activateInnerEvent()`.

 The function will actually only set the flag associated to that inner event to "true", so that it will be indeed processed when we arrive on the state.